markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 >
 > **Answer:** The default `flex-direction` value for a flexbox is `row`, so we do not need to explicitly declare it.

 We just created a CSS rule that can be applied anytime we need a flexbox row container.
-This may not seem useful now, but as you grow as a developer you'll find that it is sometimes more efficient to create classes that can be used universally throughout a project as opposed to applying identical CSS property declarations to multiple items.
+It is sometimes more efficient to create classes that can be used universally throughout a project as opposed to applying identical CSS property declarations to multiple items.

 Now that the flex row has been created, add these declarations to the `.section-title` CSS rule: